Skip to Content

 Standlee Timothy Pellets Forage 8% 1.5% 28% <9.7% Easy Keepers / Low NSC Forage Yes

-NSC values approximate — always verify with current product labels, as formulations change.
-PPID horses with insulin dysregulation: target <10% total diet NSC (feed + hay combined).
-“Soakable” indicates the feed forms a safe mash suitable for horses with dental compromise.
+NSC values approximate — verify with current product labels as formulations change.
+For PPID horses with insulin dysregulation, target <10% total diet NSC (feed + hay combined).

 What is the best senior horse feed for weight gain?

-Triple Crown Senior (10% fat, grain-free) and Nutrena ProForce Senior (11% fat, Topline Balance® amino acids) are the strongest options for hard keepers.
-For horses that also have dental issues, both soak well.
-Adding stabilized rice bran or flaxseed oil alongside either feed can boost calorie density further without increasing starch load.
-Always rule out underlying causes of weight loss — dental issues, parasites, and early PPID — before escalating feed quantity.
+Triple Crown Senior (10% fat, grain-free) and Nutrena ProForce Senior (11% fat, Topline Balance amino acids) are the strongest options for hard keepers.
+Both soak well for horses that also have dental issues.
+Adding stabilized rice bran or flaxseed oil alongside either feed boosts calorie density without increasing starch load.
+Always rule out underlying causes first — dental issues, parasites, and early PPID — before escalating feed quantity.

 Should senior horse feeds be low in sugar?